LleeMcD/Amazon_Vine_Analysis/README.md

   - 56% of the Vine Paid Reviews(C.)

 ## Conclusions
-It was noted that 56% of the Vine paid and 57% of the non-paid reivews had a rating of 5-stars, which at a glance would indicate that there wasn't a bias present.
+It was noted that 56% of the Vine paid and 57% of the non-paid reivews had a rating of 5-stars, which at a glance would indicate that there wasn't a positivity bias present.
 However, there were only 60 paid reviews overall, with 34 of these being rated at 5-Stars.
 Additional ananlysis is recommended with a larger data set to include:
 - Verified purchase information
 - Customer demographic, voting and rating patterns
 - Product details